-And don't look back

-Preface

-This document consists of a compilation of various 'notes' I've written over the last few years and is intended to augment the autobiographical information posted in the About tab on my website.
-Keep in mind that this is a work-in-progress.
-I am always making changes to try to clarify the content of the text.
-The last edit was made on June 29, 2025.
+This document consists of a compilation of various autobiographical 'notes' I've written over the past few years and is intended to augment the information posted in the About tab on my personal website.
+Keep in mind as you scroll through this document that I don't consider myself to be a 'writer' anymore than a 'fine artist.'
+The 'fine' in the fine arts has eluded me all my life.
+Also keep in mind that this is a work-in-progress.
+I am always making changes to the text to try to clarify the content.
+The last edit was made on July 2, 2025.

 Will Buttner

 Portland, Oregon

 willbuttner.com

+Contents

+- 1. Autobiographical Notes: Part 1

+- 2. Notes on Creativity

+- 3. Autobiographical Notes: Part 2

+- 4. Insight

+- 5. A Brief Anthology of Quotations

+- 6. Reading

+- 7. Coda: How to look a this website

 1. Autobiographical Notes: Part 1